$2.59 EPS Expected for PulteGroup, Inc. (NYSE:PHM) This Quarter

-Wall Street brokerages expect PulteGroup, Inc. (NYSE:PHM – Get Rating) to announce earnings per share of $2.59 for the current fiscal quarter, according to Zacks Investment Research.
-Four analysts have made estimates for PulteGroup’s earnings.
-The highest EPS estimate is $2.69 and the lowest is $2.49.
-PulteGroup posted earnings per share of $1.72 during the same quarter last year, which would suggest a positive year over year growth rate of 50.6%.
-The firm is scheduled to report its next earnings results on Monday, January 1st.
+Equities analysts predict that PulteGroup, Inc. (NYSE:PHM – Get Rating) will announce earnings per share (EPS) of $2.59 for the current fiscal quarter, Zacks reports.
+Four analysts have issued estimates for PulteGroup’s earnings, with the highest EPS estimate coming in at $2.69 and the lowest estimate coming in at $2.49.
+PulteGroup posted earnings of $1.72 per share in the same quarter last year, which suggests a positive year-over-year growth rate of 50.6%.
+The company is expected to report its next earnings report on Monday, January 1st.

-On average, analysts expect that PulteGroup will report full year earnings of $10.72 per share for the current financial year, with EPS estimates ranging from $10.45 to $11.29.
-For the next year, analysts expect that the business will post earnings of $11.14 per share, with EPS estimates ranging from $9.62 to $12.76.
-Zacks’ EPS averages are an average based on a survey of sell-side analysts that that provide coverage for PulteGroup.
+According to Zacks, analysts expect that PulteGroup will report full-year earnings of $10.72 per share for the current financial year, with EPS estimates ranging from $10.45 to $11.29.
+For the next fiscal year, analysts forecast that the firm will report earnings of $11.14 per share, with EPS estimates ranging from $9.62 to $12.76.
+Zacks’ earnings per share averages are a mean average based on a survey of research analysts that cover PulteGroup.

-PulteGroup declared that its board has approved a share buyback program on Tuesday, February 1st that authorizes the company to buyback $1.00 billion in shares.
-This buyback authorization authorizes the construction company to purchase up to 7.3% of its shares through open market purchases.
-Shares buyback programs are usually an indication that the company’s board of directors believes its stock is undervalued.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 5th.
+Stockholders of record on Friday, June 10th will be given a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.33%.
+The ex-dividend date of this dividend is Thursday, June 9th.
+PulteGroup’s dividend payout ratio is presently 7.35%.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 5th.
-Shareholders of record on Friday, June 10th will be given a dividend of $0.15 per share.
-The ex-dividend date is Thursday, June 9th.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.40%.
-PulteGroup’s dividend payout ratio (DPR) is 7.35%.
+PulteGroup announced that its Board of Directors has approved a share buyback program on Tuesday, February 1st that allows the company to repurchase $1.00 billion in outstanding shares.
+This repurchase authorization allows the construction company to reacquire up to 7.3% of its shares through open market purchases.
+Shares repurchase programs are usually an indication that the company’s leadership believes its stock is undervalued.

-In other PulteGroup news, VP John J. Chadwick sold 15,090 shares of PulteGroup stock in a transaction on Monday, February 28th.
-The shares were sold at an average price of $49.05, for a total transaction of $740,164.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, VP John J. Chadwick sold 15,090 shares of the business’s stock in a transaction on Monday, February 28th.
+The shares were sold at an average price of $49.05, for a total value of $740,164.50.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
 Insiders own 0.71% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of PHM.
-Norges Bank acquired a new stake in shares of PulteGroup during the fourth quarter worth $156,135,000.
-Bank of New York Mellon Corp raised its stake in PulteGroup by 44.7% in the third quarter.
-Bank of New York Mellon Corp now owns 3,771,204 shares of the construction company’s stock valued at $173,175,000 after purchasing an additional 1,165,839 shares in the last quarter.
-First Trust Advisors LP raised its stake in PulteGroup by 29.4% in the first quarter.
-First Trust Advisors LP now owns 4,850,407 shares of the construction company’s stock valued at $203,232,000 after purchasing an additional 1,101,565 shares in the last quarter.
-Balyasny Asset Management LLC acquired a new position in PulteGroup in the third quarter valued at about $50,294,000.
-Finally, Goldman Sachs Group Inc. raised its stake in PulteGroup by 71.4% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 2,553,139 shares of the construction company’s stock valued at $145,938,000 after purchasing an additional 1,063,628 shares in the last quarter.
-90.32% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Vident Investment Advisory LLC increased its holdings in PulteGroup by 49.6% during the third quarter.
+Vident Investment Advisory LLC now owns 65,875 shares of the construction company’s stock worth $3,025,000 after buying an additional 21,850 shares during the last quarter.
+Royal Bank of Canada increased its holdings in PulteGroup by 23.6% during the third quarter.
+Royal Bank of Canada now owns 1,972,991 shares of the construction company’s stock worth $90,600,000 after buying an additional 376,559 shares during the last quarter.
+Oppenheimer & Co.
+Inc. increased its holdings in PulteGroup by 12.6% during the third quarter.
+Oppenheimer & Co.
+Inc. now owns 51,594 shares of the construction company’s stock worth $2,369,000 after buying an additional 5,763 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. increased its holdings in PulteGroup by 5.0% during the fourth quarter.
+Cambridge Investment Research Advisors Inc. now owns 106,599 shares of the construction company’s stock worth $6,093,000 after buying an additional 5,090 shares during the last quarter.
+Finally, Grantham Mayo Van Otterloo & Co.
+LLC increased its holdings in PulteGroup by 16.3% during the third quarter.
+Grantham Mayo Van Otterloo & Co.
+LLC now owns 645,754 shares of the construction company’s stock worth $29,653,000 after buying an additional 90,300 shares during the last quarter.
+Institutional investors and hedge funds own 90.32% of the company’s stock.

 PulteGroup Company Profile (Get Rating)